dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-06-transpiling-and-linting-ecmascript-6.md

 layout: post
 title: "Transpiling and linting ECMAScript 6"
 category: programming
-description: "In this post, I will briefly explain how to set up a development loop for a ECMAScript 6 style JavaScript project."
+description: "In this post, we briefly explain how to set up an ECMAScript 6 project."
 tags: [JavaScript, Grunt, ECMAScript 6, Babel, Brainfuck]
 ---